backstage/backstage/packages/errors/api-report.md

     };
 };

-// Warning: (ae-missing-release-tag) "InputError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class InputError extends CustomErrorBase {
 }

-// Warning: (ae-missing-release-tag) "NotAllowedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class NotAllowedError extends CustomErrorBase {
 }

-// Warning: (ae-missing-release-tag) "NotFoundError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class NotFoundError extends CustomErrorBase {
 }

-// Warning: (ae-missing-release-tag) "NotModifiedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class NotModifiedError extends CustomErrorBase {
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "parseErrorResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function parseErrorResponse(response: Response): Promise<ErrorResponse>;

-// Warning: (ae-missing-release-tag) "ResponseError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class ResponseError extends Error {
     constructor(props: {